mehtasaurav/Gen-AI/01.fundamentals/README.md

 All the models are built on the Transformer Architecture ---- https://arxiv.org/abs/1706.03762 paper

 Encoder don't need as much parameters as Decoders to perform well.

+In the context of language models, encoding and decoding refer to two main tasks:

+Encoding: This is the process of transforming input text into a format (often called embeddings) that the model can understand and work with.
+Decoding: This is the process of generating text from the encoded information.
+Embedding and Text Generation
+Embedding: When text is converted into a numerical form (vectors) that can be processed by the model, this is called embedding.
+For example, the word "cat" might be represented as a vector like [0.25, -0.36, ...] in a high-dimensional space.
+Text Generation: This involves producing human-like text based on the input.
+For example, given a prompt, the model can generate a continuation of the text.
+Transformer Architecture
+Transformer is a specific architecture for building models that handle tasks like encoding and decoding.
+Here's a breakdown of its components:

+Attention Mechanism:

+Definition: A system that allows the model to focus on different parts of the input text when making predictions.
+Function: It helps the model understand the context by weighing the importance of different words in the sentence.
+For example, in the sentence "The cat sat on the mat," the word "sat" is closely related to "cat."
+Encoder:

+Function: Processes the input text and converts it into embeddings.
+It reads the entire input and uses the attention mechanism to understand the context and relationships between words.
+Structure: Multiple layers of attention and feed-forward neural networks.
+Decoder:

+Function: Generates the output text using the embeddings produced by the encoder.
+It also uses the attention mechanism to understand the context and predict the next word.
+Structure: Similar to the encoder, with additional layers that help in generating text sequentially.
+Real-Life Example: Google Translate
+Let's use Google Translate as an example:

+Encoding: When you input a sentence in English, the model encodes the sentence into embeddings.
+This means it converts the English words into numerical vectors that capture their meanings and relationships.
+Decoding: The model then decodes these embeddings to generate a sentence in the target language, like Spanish.
+It uses the context and meaning captured in the embeddings to produce a fluent and accurate translation.
+Why Use Transformer Architecture?
+Efficiency: Transformers handle long-range dependencies better than older models like RNNs (Recurrent Neural Networks).
+This means they can understand the context of words in long sentences more effectively.
+Parallelization: Transformers allow for parallel processing, making training and inference faster.
+Versatility: They can be used for various tasks such as translation, text generation, summarization, and more.
+Example in Detail
+Imagine you want to translate the sentence "I love programming" into French:

+Encoding:

+The words "I," "love," and "programming" are converted into embeddings.
+The attention mechanism helps the model understand that "I" is the subject, "love" is the verb, and "programming" is the object.
+Decoding:

+Using the embeddings, the model generates the French sentence "J'adore la programmation."
+The attention mechanism ensures that "J'" correctly matches "I" and "adore" matches "love," maintaining the correct context and meaning.
+In summary, models built on the Transformer architecture are powerful tools for tasks that involve encoding input text into meaningful embeddings and decoding those embeddings to generate output text.
+This architecture is highly efficient and versatile, making it a popular choice for many natural language processing applications.

 ## Encoders
 Models that convert a sequence of words to an embedding (vector representation)